-Our team curates more than 20,000 quality tested YARA rules in 8 different categories: APT, Hack Tools, Malware, Web Shells, Exploits, Threat Hunting, Anomalies and Third Party.
-The first five of them can subscribed, the other three are only used in a compiled and encrypted form in our scanner THOR.
+Our team curates YARA rules in 8 different categories: APT, Hack Tools, Malware, Web Shells, Exploits, Threat Hunting, Anomalies and Third Party.
+The first five of them can be subscribed, the other three are only used in a compiled and encrypted form in our scanner THOR.

-With access to Valhalla, you can supercharge your detection by adding most of our highly successful THOR scanners’ signatures to your own scan engines.
+With access to VALHALLA, you can boost your detection by adding most of our highly successful THOR scanners’ signatures to your own scan engines.

 quality tested YARA rules